 Hatchling Care and Weaning

-Most breeders allow the hen to feed the babies from hatching to the age of 2 or 3 weeks.
+Most breeders allow the hen to feed the babies from hatching to the age of two or three weeks.
 After that, the breeders take the babies out of the nest and place them in a brooder for hand-feeding.
-Most lovebirds need to be hand-fed until they are between 6 and 8 weeks old when you can begin to wean them onto millet, soft pellets and fresh fruits and vegetables.
+Most lovebirds need to be hand-fed until they are between six and eight weeks old when you can begin to wean them onto millet, soft pellets, and fresh fruits and vegetables.